Sukanyasingh3/Sukanyasingh3/README.md

 # 👋 Hey there, I'm Sukanya!

-🔭 I’m currently teaching computers to learn on their own!
+🔭 I’m currently a CSE student at SRM University

+🌱 I’m currently learning Data mining and NLP

 🔍 Exploring the world, one dataset at a time

-🌱 I’m currently learning Data mining and NLP

 🤝 Ready to team up for tech magic :)